VETERANS OF FOREIGN WARS ESSAY CONTEST!

 The Princeton Review is offering free ACT Practice tests online and also at the Slidell Branch of the St. Tammany Public Library.
 Please see the link below for dates and to register.

-Louisiana requires public school students graduating spring 2018 and beyond to take one of the following steps as part of their Individual Graduation Plan:
+As of 2017, Louisiana requires public school students graduating from high school to take one of the following steps as part of their Individual Graduation Plan:

 - Complete the FAFSA; or